 Some types of cancer originate in the bone marrow.
 The treatment for these cancers may involve destruction of cancer cells followed by a stem cell transplant.

 Thalassemia is an inherited condition in which an abnormal form of hemoglobin is made.
 Hemoglobin is the protein in red blood cells that attaches to oxygen and carries it around the body.
 Red blood cells with abnormal hemoglobin don't work as effectively as healthy red blood cells and tend to die earlier.
-A person with thalassemia may have no symptoms, mild symptoms or serious symptoms, depending on the nature of the genetic problem.
+A person with thalassemia may have no symptoms, mild symptoms, or serious ones, depending on the nature of the genetic problem.

 Thalassemia may be treated by regular transfusions of normal blood or by folic acid supplements to encourage the formation of new red blood cells.
 One problem with receiving frequent blood transfusions is that an excessively high level of iron may build up in the patient's body, since blood contains iron.
 The patient may need therapy to remove the iron.

-How are a Bone Marrow Donation and Transplant Performed?
+How Are a Bone Marrow Donation and Transplant Performed?